-We know quite a number of people who at some point had certain qualities or drive but now it has become unapparent in them.
+We know quite a number of people who at some point in their lives had a burning desire for certain qualities or drive especially Christianity, but now it is so unapparent in them.

 An example; Do you know anyone who was seemingly a dedicated Christian in your eyes but has now turned a rebel against the church?
 We wonder what happened.

 Characteristics/behavioral patterns have a way of rubbing in on different individuals.
 To some it comes in so strong, to another, it is mild(a little here and a little there).

 As humans we admire certain characters in individuals, some of which we wish we could possess and so we work towards it, this is the case of many Christians.